AprilSylph/XKit-Rewritten/README.md

 ### *Backup* tab
 The backup section allows you to manage your configuration data.

+## Support

+Need help?
+Start a new discussion or open an issue in this repository.

+Please check existing discussions/issues before opening your own.

 ## Credits
 - [Contributors to this repository](https://github.com/AprilSylph/XKit-Rewritten/graphs/contributors)
 - [Contributors to XKit 7, the predecessor to this project](https://github.com/new-xkit/XKit/graphs/contributors)